 MARTHA DIAMOND (1944-2023) conveyed the romanticism and the spirituality of the New York cityscape in paintings that are at once hallucinatory and solidly, vibrantly tactile.
 Born in Manhattan, raised in Queens and educated at Carleton College (B.A., 1964), the Alliance Française de Paris (diploma with honors, 1965) and New York University (M.A., 1969), she moved into a Bowery loft in 1969 and became an active participant in the downtown scene.
 There she fell in with New York School poets like Bill Berkson, John Giorno and Peter Schjeldahl (with whom she had studied at Carleton) and took inspiration from such New York School artists as Jackson Pollock, Franz Kline, Willem de Kooning and Joan Mitchell, as well as Fairfield Porter and Alex Katz from its figurative wing.

 Like many New York painters, Diamond developed a long association with Maine, summering on Deer Isle, teaching at the Skowhegan School of Painting and Sculpture and serving for 36 years on its Board of Governors.
 In 1988 she had a mid-career survey at the Bowdoin College Museum of Art in Brunswick, Maine, concurrent with a show of her prints at the nearby Portland Museum of Art.
 Her work was included in the Whitney Museum of American Art’s 1989 Biennial alongside that of Ross Bleckner, April Gornik, Brice Marden and Joel Shapiro; the exhibition catalogue noted that her “spectral abstractions of the city, looming in a charged atmosphere enlivened by her free color sense,” were now accompanied by “true abstractions [such as] the terse vector of color that comprises Red Light.”
-She received an Academy Award for Art from the American Academy of Arts and Letters in 2001, and in 2004 she was the subject of a three-decade survey at the New York Studio School.
+She received an Arts and Letters Award for Art from the American Academy of Arts and Letters in 2001, and in 2004 she was the subject of a three-decade survey at the New York Studio School.

 Recent solo exhibitions in New York include Martha Diamond: 1980-1989 at Magenta Plains (2021) and Martha Diamond: Cityscapes at Galerie Eva Presenhuber (2018).
 She has also been featured in several recent group exhibitions in New York, among them Beautiful, Vivid, Self-contained, curated by David Salle at the Hill Art Foundation (2023); Painting in New York: 1971–83, curated by Ivy Shapiro at Karma (2022); In Her Hands, curated by David Salle at Skarstedt (2020); and Downtown Painting, curated by Alex Katz at Peter Freeman (2019).

 Her work is in the permanent collection of numerous institutions, including the Brooklyn Museum, the Guggenheim Museum, the Museum of the City of New York, the Museum of Modern Art, the National Academy of Design, and the Whitney Museum of American Art, all in New York; the Museum of Fine Arts, Boston; the Bowdoin College Museum of Art, the Colby College Museum of Art, the Farnsworth Art Museum, and the Portland Museum of Art in Maine; the Art Institute of Chicago; the Minneapolis Institute of Art and the Weisman Art Museum at the University of Minnesota in Minneapolis; the North Carolina Museum of Art in Raleigh; the High Museum of Art in Atlanta; the Museum of Fine Arts, Houston, and the San Antonio Museum of Art in Texas; and the National Gallery of Australia in Canberra.
+She is also represented in a number of corporate collections, including those of the Bank of America, the Cleveland Clinic, General Mills and J.P.
+Morgan Chase.

 Work in Progress: The Catalogue Raisonné